MasterKale/SimpleWebAuthn/packages/browser/README.md

 ## Building for Production

-Two unbundled versions of this library are offered: `ES2018` and `ES5`.
+Two unbundled versions of this library are offered for your convenience, one targeting `ES2018` and a second targeting `ES5`.

 ### ES2018